pkking/quick-mirror-openeuler/README.rst

 running ``create-filelist``.
 This will generate a list of all files in the specified directory in the proper format and write it to the specified file.
 It is generally best to write this to a temporary location and only move it into place if the contents actually changed.
+In order to avoid additional needless filesystem traversals, it will also optionally generate two extra file lists not used by the client:

-It will also optionally generate a simple list of files, as Fedora also maintains such a file.
+* A simple list of files, one per line, as Fedora also maintains such a file.
+* A file specifically listing specific types of image files, which is useful for other Fedora tools not related to mirroring.

-The output contains a timestamp and size for each file.
+The main file list contains a timestamp and size for each file.
 The timestamp in the file list is the newer of mtime and ctime.
 This means that newly created hardlinks will cause both the original and the new version of the file to appear to have been updated.  ``rsync`` will note that the extra files are up to date and will create the hardlinks directory (assuming, of course, that it is called with ``-H``).
 But this works *only* if all of the file lists are updated at once.

 The output also includes a section with checksums of selected files.
 By